 B i o g r a p h y

-Born in 1978, Jason Rico is an American composer of instrumental, vocal, and stage music with a particular interest in chamber music.
+Born in 1978, Jason Rico is an American composer of instrumental, vocal, and stage music with a particular interest in chamber music and opera.
 He has created a body of work in multiple genres including symphonic, wind ensemble, choral, art song, chamber music, and opera.
-Jason also performs on piano, viola, saxophone, and horn as well as a vocalist.
+Jason also performs on piano, viola, saxophone, horn and as a vocalist.

 Jason studied composition and theory at Butler University and composition with Andrey Kasparov and Adolphus Hailstork at Old Dominion University with a concentration in vocal and choral composition.
 He also studied vocal work with Jeff Ray and Eric Esparza at DePaul University.

-While attending Old Dominion, he held the principal horn position in the Wind Ensemble, the principal viola position in the University Symphony, and was a joint winner of the Old Dominion University Concerto Competition resulting in a performance of Shadowcatcher – a Concerto for Brass Quintet and Wind Ensemble by Eric Ewazen with the Old Dominion University Wind Ensemble.
+While attending Old Dominion, he held the principal horn position in the Wind Ensemble, principal viola position in the University Symphony, and was a joint winner of the Old Dominion University Concerto Competition resulting in a performance of Shadowcatcher – a Concerto for Brass Quintet and Wind Ensemble by Eric Ewazen with the Old Dominion University Wind Ensemble.
 He was a section leader in the University Choir and performed Mozart's Vesperae solennes de confessore at Carnegie Hall.

 His compositional style has been praised for its complex and truly American style.
 His ability to pair the musical line with text was highlighted in his work This Land of Heroes for chorus, assorted instruments, and electronics for which he was awarded the Old Dominion University Honors' Grant.
 While at Old Dominion he was an Ellis Scholar, Thompson Scholar, and a Norfolk Foundation Diehn Scholar.